go-lang-plugin-org/go-lang-idea-plugin/CONTRIBUTING.md

 ### Checking out the plugin sources

-Fork the repository using the github web interface and do a clone of your fork on the local machine.
+Fork the repository using the GitHub web interface and do a clone of your fork on the local machine.

 ### Building and running the unit tests

-In order to build the sources you need to download an IDEA Community version.
+In order to build the sources, you need to download an IDEA Community version.

 The steps: